dangeezz/react-with-ts/README.md

-# Getting Started with Create React App
+# Learning React using Typescript

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).